 - Almond or Coconut Flour Tortilla Chips: You can make your own low-carb tortilla chips using almond or coconut flour.

 These alternatives provide a satisfying crunch and can be seasoned according to your taste, which makes them suitable for low-carb diets such as keto.
 You should always check labels for added ingredients and carb content.

 The Bottom Line

-If you are on a low-carb diet, it is good to consume a lot of healthy dishes.
-The snacks with few or no carbs listed above will provide you with nutrients such as fiber, fats, and proteins while keeping your hunger between meals at bay.
+If you are on a low-carb diet, it’s good to consume a lot of healthy dishes.
+The snacks with few or no carbs that are listed above will provide you with nutrients such as fiber, fats, and proteins while keeping your hunger between meals at bay.